seanmorris/libtuple/README.md

 console.log( Tuple(a, b, c, 1, 2, 3) === Tuple(a, b, c, 1, 2, 3) ); //true
 ```

-Watch out for the following however, this does not work as one might expect.
+Watch out for the following however, object references can be tricky.
 In this example, each `[]` represents a unique object, so the following returns false:
 ```javascript
 Tuple( [] ) === Tuple( [] ); // FALSE!!!
 ```